Story by: Kim Huston on January 11, 2018

 When you eat, your body turns excess calories, alcohol or sugar into triglycerides and stores them in the blood.
-Many of the fatty foods we eat, such as palm oil, coconut oil and butter, have triglycerides.
+Many of the fatty foods we eat, such as those with palm oil, coconut oil and butter, have triglycerides.

 What is the difference between triglycerides and cholesterol?